Skatterbrainz/CMHealthCheck/README.md

 * **CoverPage**

-   _Optional_ Name of Office cover page.
-List of valid names varies based on the version of Office installed.
+   _Optional_ Name of Microsoft Word cover page.
+List of valid names varies based on the version of Office Word installed.

    Default is "Slice (Light)"